phadej/typify/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+- You can use `grunt jasmine-build` to generate `_SpecRunner.html` to run tests in your browser of choice.

 ## Release History

 - 0.1.1